Professor of Pediatrics, Pulmonary

 Director, Center for Clinical and Translational Research (CCTR)

-Ramsey is an attending physician at Seattle Children's Hospital and the associate director of the cystic fibrosis (CF) clinic.
-Her career has focused on clinical care and research in the field of CF. For the past 13 years, Ramsey has directed the Coordinating Center for the CFTDN, a 77-center national clinical trials network that has successfully conducted more than 60 therapeutic trials assisting in the development of novel treatments for patients with this disorder.
-Ramsey is internationally recognized for her work in developing new therapies for patients with CF.
+Ramsey is an attending physician at Seattle Children’s and the associate director of the cystic fibrosis (CF) clinic.
+Her career has focused on clinical care and research in the field of CF. Ramsey is internationally recognized for her work in developing new therapies for patients with CF. Several of the drugs have reached FDA approval, significantly impacting the lives of patients with CF.

 Executive Faculty Leadership Team